 Although the idea of hopping in your car and seeing where the road takes you is romantic and exciting, such spontaneity doesn’t come cheap.
-If you don’t make firm plans, you can end up being forced to spend the night inexpensive hotels or buy overpriced last-minute train tickets.
-Before leaving on your trip, plan the itinerary in detail and create a budget to prevent you overspending.
+If you don’t make firm plans, you can end up being forced to spend the night at inexpensive hotels or buy overpriced last-minute train tickets.
+Before leaving on your trip, plan the itinerary in detail and create a budget to prevent you from overspending.
 Accommodation and transport providers often hike up their prices at the last minute, so book well ahead of time to make the most of low-cost flights and hotel stays.

 Travel out of season